 Frederick Steiner, FASLA, Dean, University of Texas School of Architecture

-“The authors have succeeded in making the tricky concepts of TDR understandable and accessible to readers ranging from the casual interested citizen, to experienced planners and practitioners of TDR, to elected policy makers.
-Especially worthwhile is the through review and analysis of the demand and supply dynamics of TDR economics – a most important ingredient to creating effective markets in transferable development rights.”
+“The authors have succeeded in making the tricky concepts of TDR understandable and accessible to readers ranging from the casually interested citizen to experienced planners and practitioners of TDR, to elected policymakers.
+Especially worthwhile is the thorough review and analysis of the demand and supply dynamics of TDR economics – a most important ingredient to creating effective markets in transferable development rights.”

 Darren Greve, manager of King County, Washington’s TDR program